Mark Achbar: Biography

 In 1997, Achbar initiated a documentary film project titled The Corporation with author and University of British Columbia law professor Joel Bakan.
 Bakan wrote the film and book, while Achbar co-directed, produced, and executive-produced the film, with Jennifer Abbott joining the team as co-director and editor in 2000.
 The Corporation was released theatrically in 2004 and stands as the all-time top-grossing feature documentary made in Canada.
 During its 5-year existence, Encore+, a YouTube portal for "classic" Canadian films and TV shows (2017–2022), accumulated over 8,263,108 views of the film, its top-ranked title out of 2,500+ titles.
 Manufacturing Consent was 2nd ranked, with over 7,380,819 views, an indication of the enduring relevance of the issues the film explores.

 Telefilm, a Canadian film and television financing agency, had a generous incentive program for producers of successful theatrical films.
 Until 2004, those films were exclusively dramas.
 The Corporation changed that.
 For the first time, a documentary's box office gross qualified it for a "performance envelope" – a reserve fund for the top Canadian producers whose films gross over $1m.
 A total of $2.38m was awarded to Achbar's company, Invisible Hand Productions Inc—diminished from the $4.5m the program would have awarded a dramatic production—which he, in collaboration with co-EP Betsy Carson, invested into ten Canadian feature documentaries: five in development and five in production; $270,000 of development financing and a further $5.85m of production financing was locked in for those productions.

-The completed, theatrically released productions which benefited from this funding are: Velcrow Ripper's Fierce Light, When Spirit Meets Action]; Denis Delestrac's Pax Americana and the Weaponization of Space, Kevin McMahon's Waterlife, Frederick Gertten's Bananas: Poison in a Banana Republic; Mathieu Roy's and Harold Crooks' Surviving Progress; and Oliver Hockenhull's Neurons to Nirvana: Understanding Psychedelic Medicine.
+The completed, theatrically released productions which benefited from this funding are: Velcrow Ripper's Fierce Light, When Spirit Meets Action; Denis Delestrac's Pax Americana and the Weaponisation of Space, Kevin McMahon's Waterlife, Frederick Gertten's Bananas: Poison in a Banana Republic; Mathieu Roy's and Harold Crooks' Surviving Progress; and Oliver Hockenhull's Neurons to Nirvana: Understanding Psychedelic Medicine.

-In 2022, Achbar helped shoot, and is an Executive Producer on, DOSED2-The Trip Of A Lifetime.
+In 2022, Achbar helped shoot and is an Executive Producer on DOSED2-The Trip Of A Lifetime.

 Achbar continues his film career as an Executive Producer of feature documentary films and the occasional mockumentary.
 He has contributed his videography skills to two animal rights videos, Penny's Story and Meat The Victims: Excelsior Farms.

 Achbar is co-founder, with Sarah Butterfield, of Speakables, a Vancouver technology startup.

-Achbar was a seed investor in Humanitas Smart Planet Systems, Quantified Citizen, Portable Electric, and Versance.ai.
+Achbar is an investor in Humanitas Smart Planet Fund and Versance.ai.